 Milton Abbas has the most wonderful Capability Brown landscape, believed by the country’s leading expert to be in the top 5 and a prime example of his late work.
-The views were designed to be seen from horseback or carriage.
+The views were designed to be seen from horseback or carriage on rides and viewpoints around the estate.
 Wouldn’t it be great to record it by drone mounted camera?

 We would like to record the Parish Boundary, including photographing it, and recording the plant species in the hedges.

 We have not yet found the Diocesan archives for the peculiar of Milton Abbas.
 We know they did exist because we have the calendar of wills proved there.